RyanCavanaugh/TNTSHB/intros/TypeScript for the Haskell or ML Programmer.md

 let sepsis = anys[0] + anys[1]; // this could mean anything
 ```

-To get an error when Typescript produces an `any`, use `"noImplicitAny": true`, or `"strict": true`.
+To get an error when TypeScript produces an `any`, use `"noImplicitAny": true`, or `"strict": true`.

 ## Structural typing